 BISD receives first batch of modified COVID-19 booster shots

-The new COVID-19 booster shots arrived at Brownsville Independent School District Friday.
+The new COVID-19 booster shots arrived at the Brownsville Independent School District on Friday.

 Anyone 18 and older can get the Moderna booster, and anyone 12 and older can get the Pfizer booster.